 The school motto is kia manaaki te tangata | ut prosim allis which translates to mean; to be of service to others or to help others.
 Northcote College students support and help others in a number of ways every day.

 Each year individual students receive Northcote College Service Awards in recognition of the positive contribution they have made to the wider life of the school.
-In 2020 students are able to earn SVA Service Award badges by accumulating hours of service.
+In 2023 students are able to earn SVA Service Award badges by accumulating hours of service.
 For more information, visit the SVA website

 Representatives are elected by students during Term 1.
 The Student Council meets fortnightly to discuss issues raised by students and to work on projects aimed at making Northcote College an even better place for all students.
 For instance the Student Council was instrumental in the design of the current uniform.
 The charities that benefit from non-uniform day collections and other schoolwide fundraising events are decided by the Student Council.